Wire: History

 In antiquity, jewelry often contained large amounts of wire in the form of chains and applied decoration that was accurately made and which must have been produced by some efficient, if not technically advanced, means.
 In some cases, strips cut from metal sheet were made into wire by pulling them through perforations in stone beads.
 This causes the strips to fold round on themselves to form thin tubes.
 This strip drawing technique was in use in Egypt by the 2nd Dynasty (c.
 2890).
 From the middle of the 2nd millennium BCE most of the gold wires in jewelry are characterized by seam lines that follow a spiral path along the wire.
 Such twisted strips can be converted into solid round wires by rolling them between flat surfaces or the strip wire drawing method.
 The strip twist wire manufacturing method was superseded by drawing in the ancient Old World sometime between about the 8th and 10th centuries AD.
-There is some evidence for the use of drawing further East prior to this period.
+There is some evidence for the use of drawing further East before this period.

 Square and hexagonal wires were possibly made using a swaging technique.
 In this method a metal rod was struck between grooved metal blocks, or between a grooved punch and a grooved metal anvil.
 Swaging is of great antiquity, possibly dating to the beginning of the 2nd millennium BCE in Egypt and in the Bronze and Iron Ages in Europe for torcs and fibulae.
 Twisted square-section wires are a very common filigree decoration in early Etruscan jewelry.

 In about the middle of the 2nd millennium BCE, a new category of decorative tube was introduced which imitated a line of granules.
 True beaded wire, produced by mechanically distorting a round-section wire, appeared in the Eastern Mediterranean and Italy in the seventh century BCE, perhaps disseminated by the Phoenicians.
 Beaded wire continued to be used in jewellery into modern times, although it largely fell out of favour in about the tenth century CE when two drawn round wires, twisted together to form what are termed 'ropes', provided a simpler-to-make alternative.
 A forerunner to beaded wire may be the notched strips and wires which first occur from around 2000 BCE in Anatolia.